iaincollins/nextjs-starter/README.md

     npm install -g now
     now

-If you configure a .env file (see [.env.default](https://github.com/iaincollins/nextjs-starter/blob/master/.env.default) for an example of the options supported) `now` will include it when deploying if you use the -E option to deploy:
+If you configure a .env file `now` will include it when deploying if you use the -E option to deploy:

     now -E